Elevate Your Marketing Emails with Email Graphics + Examples

 Elements of Email Design

 If you don’t integrate the most essential part of email design, your subscribers will not remember your email.
-Branding should be a key element in your email.
+Branding is a key element in the best email designs.
 You need to add your logo, fonts, and colors to the design.
 Most email marketing software will let you customize your emails before sending them to your subscribers!

 The headings are one of the most essential parts of email design.
 This lets your readers skim through the email and let them know what you’re discussing or promoting.
 The headings can be a different color or font (or both!).
 Either way, ensure that it’s consistent with your branding.